akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 ## Concatenate

 The `Concatenate` action concatenates at least two values into a single value.
-A space separates each source values.
+A space separates each source value.

 The possible source attribute types are:
  - text